akashjha518/AkashJha518/README.md

 ---

 ### 🌟 About Me
-- 🎓 Undergraduate student with a keen interest in programming and web development.
+- 🎓 Postgraduate student with a keen interest in programming and web development.
-- 🐍 Proficient in **Python, C/C++, HTML, and CSS**.
+- 🐍 Proficient in **Python, C/C++, HTML, CSS, and Js **.
-- 💻 Working on **WordPress theme design** for my personal website.
+- 💻 Worked on **WordPress theme design** for my personal website.
 - 🚀 Passionate about **SMO, digital marketing, and content moderation**.

 ---